taddes/python-crypto/vigenere/vigenere_cipher.md

     * Ex.
 S  E C  R E  T
       18 4 2 17 4 19
       **Assuming 26 Char alphabet: 26^6 = *26,000,000***
 * A 16th Century Cipher considered to be unbreakable in its day.
+Described by Giovan Battista Bellasio in 1553, but named after Blaise de Vigenere who dubbed it "The indecipherable cipher."
+It remained so until it was broken by Charles Babbage in the 19th Centruy.

 ## Implementation
 * Similar formula to that of Caesar Cipher.